 “Screw this.”
 Aerilyn wasn’t sure what the hobbits would be able to do, but she wasn’t eager to be the subject of a mob, as was clearly their intention.
 She pulled out a dagger, making quick work of the Sue with a slash across the neck.

-Even as they were nearing the agent, the hobbits stopped and blinked.
+Even as they were nearing the agents, the hobbits stopped and blinked.
 After a few confused moments, they walked on back, seeming to forget the somewhat shocking mess behind them.
 Zera let out a deep breath, and then seemed to realize something.

 “Hey, she was supposed to be mine,” Zera protested.
 The Sue was indeed dead, however, so she stuffed her arrow back in her quiver.